 Wing and Emanuel (2014) derive a budget equation for the rate of change of FMSE variance which shows how different processes contribute to aggregation.
 By rederiving their equation for normalised FMSE , we get:

-where \widehat{h} is vertically-integrated FMSE, LW and SW are the net atmospheric column longwave and shortwave heating rates, SEF is the surface enthalpy flux, made up of the surface latent and sensible heat fluxes, and \nabla h \cdot \widehat{\textbf{u}h} is the horizontal divergence of the \widehat{h} flux.
-Primes (') indicate local anomalies from the instantaneous domain mean.
-The subscript (_n) denotes a normalised variable which is the original variable divided by the difference between the hypothetical upper and lower limits of \widehat{h}.
-The equation shows that the rate of change of \widehat{h'}_n variance (left hand side term) is driven by interactions between \widehat{h}_n anomalies and anomalies in normalised net longwave heating, shortwave heating, surface fluxes and advection.
+where is vertically-integrated FMSE, and are the net atmospheric column longwave and shortwave heating rates, is the surface enthalpy flux, made up of the surface latent and sensible heat fluxes, and is the horizontal divergence of the flux.
+Primes () indicate local anomalies from the instantaneous domain mean.
+The subscript () denotes a normalised variable which is the original variable divided by the difference between the hypothetical upper and lower limits of .
+The equation shows that the rate of change of variance (left hand side term) is driven by interactions between anomalies and anomalies in normalised net longwave heating, shortwave heating, surface fluxes and advection.

-We use the variance of \widehat{h}_n as our aggregation metric.
-Hovmöller plots of \widehat{h}_n are shown in Figure 1 for each of our SSTs.
-In these plots, \widehat{h}_n is averaged along the short axis of our domains.
+We use the variance of as our aggregation metric.
+Hovmöller plots of are shown in Figure 1 for each of our SSTs.
+In these plots, is averaged along the short axis of our domains.
 The plots show how initially randomly-distributed convection organises into bands which expand until the point where there are 4 to 5 quasi-stationary bands of moist convective regions separated by dry subsiding regions.
 This demonstrates that once our domains become fully-aggregated, the degree of aggregation appears similar.
-Figure 2a shows time series of each of the variance of \widehat{h}_n, and shows that the variance of non-normalised \widehat{h}_n is ~4 times greater for our 305 K simulations compared to our 295 K simulation.
-Figure 2b shows time series of the variance of \widehat{h}_n.
+Figure 2a shows time series of each of the variance of , and shows that the variance of non-normalised is ~4 times greater for our 305 K simulations compared to our 295 K simulation.
+Figure 2b shows time series of the variance of .
 From this, we can see the convection aggregates faster as SST increases, yet the degree of aggregation remains similar via this metric once the convection is fully aggregated.
-Values of \widehat{h}_n variance around 10-4 or lower correspond to randomly scattered convection, whereas values greater that 10-3 are associated with strongly aggregated convection.
+Values of variance around 10-4 or lower correspond to randomly scattered convection, whereas values greater that 10-3 are associated with strongly aggregated convection.

 Figure 3: Maps of (a) cloud condensed water path, (b) vertically-integrated FMSE anomaly, (c) longwave heating anomaly, (d) shortwave heating anomaly.
 Snapshots at day 100 of the 300 K simulation.

 The sensitivity of the budget terms to both aggregation and SST can be seen in Figure 4.
-This figure is made by creating 50 bins of \widehat{h}_n variance and then averaging the budget terms in space and time for each bin and for each SST.
+This figure is made by creating 50 bins of variance and then averaging the budget terms in space and time for each bin and for each SST.
 Where the terms are positive, they are helping to increase aggregation.
 Where they are negative, the terms are opposing aggregation.
-The terms tend to increase in magnitude since every term has \widehat{h'}_n as a factor, which increases with aggregation by definition.
+The terms tend to increase in magnitude since every term has as a factor, which increases with aggregation by definition.

 Figure 4: Terms in Equation 1 vs normalised FMSE variance for each SST

 In general, we find the longwave term is the dominant driver of aggregation, being insensitive to SST during the growth phase of aggregation.
 Once the aggregation is mature, the longwave term remains the dominant maintainer of aggregation, however its contribution to aggregation maintenance decreases with SST.
 The shortwave term is initially small at early times but becomes a key maintainer of aggregation within highly-aggregated environments.
 This is because humidity variations are initially small, so there is little variation in shortwave heating.
 Once the convection is aggregated, moist regions are very moist and dry regions are very dry, so there is a large difference in shortwave heating between moist and dry regions.
-The variations in shortwave heating remain very similar with SST, meaning shortwave heating anomalies contribute the same amount to non-normalised \widehat{h} variance.
-Therefore, shortwave heating contributes less to aggregation at higher SSTs because they contribute to a smaller fraction of \widehat{h} anomalies.
-The radiative terms are balanced by the surface flux term (negative because there is greater evaporation in dry regions) and the advection term (negative because circulations tend to smooth out \widehat{h'}_n gradients).
+The variations in shortwave heating remain very similar with SST, meaning shortwave heating anomalies contribute the same amount to non-normalised variance.
+Therefore, shortwave heating contributes less to aggregation at higher SSTs because they contribute to a smaller fraction of anomalies.
+The radiative terms are balanced by the surface flux term (negative because there is greater evaporation in dry regions) and the advection term (negative because circulations tend to smooth out gradients).
 The decrease in the magnitude of the radiative terms with SST is balanced by the surface flux and advection terms becoming more positive with SST.

 To understand the behaviour of the longwave term, we define different cloud types based on the vertical profile of cloud, assigning one cloud type per grid box in a similar way to Hill et al. (2018).
 We define a lower and upper level pressure threshold, assigning cloud below the lower threshold to a “Low” category, cloud above the upper threshold to a “High” category, and cloud in between to a “Mid” category.
 If cloud occurs in more than one of these layers, then it is assigned to a combined category.
 In total, there are eight cloud types: Clear, Low, Mid, Mid & Low, High, High & Low, High & Mid, and Deep.
 We can then find each cloud type’s contribution to the longwave term by multiplying the cloud’s mean [Equation] covariance by its domain fraction.

 To see how the cloud type contributions change with aggregation, we define a Growth phase and Mature phase of aggregation.
-The Growth phase has \widehat{h}_n variance between 3\times10^{-4} and 4\times10^{-4} and the Mature phase has \widehat{h} variance between 1.5\times10^{-3} and 2\times 10^{-3}.
-The contribution of longwave interactions with each cloud type to aggregation during these two phases is shown in Figure 5a, with their mean LW'\times\widehat{h'} covariance and fraction shown in Figures 5b & c.
+The Growth phase has variance between and and the Mature phase has variance between and .
+The contribution of longwave interactions with each cloud type to aggregation during these two phases is shown in Figure 5a, with their mean covariance and fraction shown in Figures 5b & c.

 Figure 5: Mean (a) contribution to the longwave term in Equation 1, (b) normalised longwave-FMSE covariance, (c) cloud fraction for the Growth phase (dots) and Mature phase (open circles).
 Data points for each category are in order of SST increasing to the right.

 We find that longwave interactions with high-topped clouds and clear regions drive aggregation during the Growth phase (Figure 5a).
-This is because high clouds are abundant, have positive longwave heating anomalies and occur in moist, high \widehat{h} environments.
-The clear regions are the most abundant category, have typically negative longwave heating anomalies and tend to occur in low \widehat{h} regions, so their LW'\times\widehat{h'} covariance is positive.
+This is because high clouds are abundant, have positive longwave heating anomalies and occur in moist, high environments.
+The clear regions are the most abundant category, have typically negative longwave heating anomalies and tend to occur in low regions, so their covariance is positive.
 During the Growth phase, there is little SST sensitivity within each category.
 During the Mature phase, longwave interactions with high-topped cloud remain the main maintainer of aggregation however their contribution decreases with SST.
 This sensitivity is mainly because there is a greater decrease in high-topped cloud fraction with aggregation as SST increases.
-This also has consequences for the LW'\times\widehat{h'} covariance of the clear regions.
+This also has consequences for the covariance of the clear regions.
 As high-topped cloud fraction reduces, the domain-mean longwave cooling increases.
-This makes the radiative cooling of the clear regions less anomalous, resulting in an increasingly negative LW'\times\widehat{h'} covariance during the Mature phase as SST increases.
+This makes the radiative cooling of the clear regions less anomalous, resulting in an increasingly negative covariance during the Mature phase as SST increases.

 There is great variability in the degrees of aggregation within numerical models, which has important consequences for weather and climate modelling (Wing et al. 2020).
 With cloud-radiation interactions being crucial for aggregation, understanding how these interactions vary between models may help to explain the differences in aggregation.
 This study provides a framework by which a comparison of cloud-radiation interactions and their contributions to convective self-aggregation between models and SSTs can be achieved.